ajfisher/datatium/slides.md

 ### A better text

-You just went over your monthly limit.
-Don't worry - anything you use within reason is on us until tomorrow when you reset.
+> "You just went over your monthly limit.
+Don't worry - anything you use within
+> reason is on us until tomorrow when you reset."

 Notes:
 Now that's a more interesting experience for the end user I think you'll agree.